legend-exp/legend-pygeom-hpges/docs/source/index.rst

 Getting started
 ---------------

-legendhpges can be installed with pip.
+legendhpges can be installed with pip:

 .. code-block:: console

-   $ git pull git@github.com:legend-exp/legend-pygeom-hpges.git
-   $ cd legend-pygeom-hpges
-   $ pip install .
+   $ pip install legend-pygeom-hpges

 Next steps